Radiotherapy for Benign Disease - Board Review Summary

 AnchorScopeOne-line takeaway

-German S2e / DEGRO guidelineBenign RT indications and dose schedulesBest practical reference for dose, technique, and recommendation levels
+DEGRO / German S2e guidelineBenign RT indications and dose schedulesPractical public framework for dose, technique, and recommendation levels.

-VA Evidence Synthesis Program reviewSystematic evidence review for prioritized benign conditionsMany indications have low/insufficient comparative certainty despite long practice history
+VA Evidence Synthesis Program reviewSystematic evidence review for prioritized benign conditionsMany indications have low or insufficient comparative certainty despite long clinical use.

-Ott / Niewald plantar fasciitis trialsHeel spur / plantar fasciitisSupport dose de-escalation to 0.5 Gy x 6 in many patients
+Plantar fasciitis randomized trialsHeel spur / plantar fasciitisSupport dose de-escalation to 0.5 Gy x 6 in many patients.

-Endocrine orbitopathy randomized dataGraves orbitopathyOrbital RT is most useful in active inflammatory disease with muscle dysfunction, often with steroids
+Thyroid eye disease randomized dataGraves orbitopathyOrbital RT is most useful in active inflammatory disease with muscle dysfunction, often with steroids.